 Are There Alternatives to Accidental Death Insurance?

-There are several alternatives to accidental death and dismemberment insurance (accidental life insurance) that may provide similar coverage or protection.
+Several alternatives to accidental death and dismemberment insurance (accidental life insurance) may provide similar coverage or protection.
 Some examples include:

 - Traditional Life Insurance: Traditional life insurance pays out a benefit if you die.
 It does not matter how you die.
-Even if it is an accident or from natural causes, your beneficiaries will still get money from the policy.
+Your beneficiaries will still get money from the policy even if it is an accident or natural cause.
 While it might not be as specific as accidental life insurance, it can provide more protection for your beneficiaries.

 - Disability insurance: Disability insurance is a type of insurance that gives you money if you can’t work because you are sick or hurt.
 It helps you to have money while you are getting better.